 The rooms also have air conditioning, so in summer when it's hot, the guests can decrease the temperature in the room.
 There is also a mini-bar in each room, where there are small bottles of alcohol, water and snacks like nuts and crisps for the guests to eat or drink.
-But they have to pay for them when they check out and leave.'
+But they have to pay for what they consume out of the mini-bar when they check out and leave.'

 New Employee:'What if a guest wants to eat or drink something in their room which isn't in the mini-bar.
 What can they do?'

 Manager:'We offer room service where they ring reception and can order sandwiches, meals or drinks.
 Then we take it up to the room for them to eat or drink.
 Also each of the rooms has a safe, where the guests can leave expensive or important things in the room that they don't want to be lost or stolen.'